Astrap1/Orpits-0x02/README.md

 # Feature 6
 Fuzzy Search (21 Jul - 27 Jul)
 - Gives suggestions when users type //
-- Given in dropbox format, and users can select using up/down arrows
+- Displayed in a dropdown menu, with selection controlled using the up and down arrow keys
 - Eliminates need to memorise commands

 # Tech Stack
 1. Tauri V2
 - Relies on the operating system's native webview, resulting in a significantly smaller application size and faster startup times
 2. CodeMirror 6
 - Standard text areas cannot support a "CLI within a Doc" experience.
 CodeMirror provides a highly modular state architecture that allows for the creation of custom parsers.
-This is essential for detecting specific character sequences (like // or \\) in real-time without lagging the editor.
+This is essential for detecting specific character sequences (like // or `\\`) in real-time without lagging the editor.
 3. Rust
 - The backend requires low-level control for file I/O (saving custom .x2 files) and process execution.
 Rust guarantees memory safety without a garbage collector, ensuring the desktop app remains fast and free of memory leaks.
 4. Fuse.js
 - A keyboard-only interface lives or dies by its search capability.
 Fuse.js provides a lightweight, zero-dependency fuzzy search algorithm.
 This ensures that when a user triggers the command menu, the list filters instantaneously, maintaining the "flow state" of a power user.
 5. Gemini API
-- Building the \\<prompt> integration requires a reliable LLM backend.
+- Building the `\\<prompt>` integration requires a reliable LLM backend.
 Using an established API allows the engineering focus to remain on complex UX challenges, such as asynchronous streaming and graceful degradation, rather than model hosting.
 6. React 19
-- To build the editor's frontend interface as reusable UI components, such as the start page, editor page, toolbar, command menu, and status bar.
+- To build the editor's frontend interface as reusable UI components, such as the editor page, sidebar, toolbar, command menu, and status bar.
 Its state management is useful for tracking live editor settings like bold, italic, underline, strikethrough, selected font style, font size, and command menu visibility.
 7. TypeScript
 - TypeScript adds static type checking on top of JavaScript, which helps reduce bugs as the command system grows more complex.
 8. CSS
-- To define the visual design and layout of the application, including the dark editor theme, title bar, toolbar, formatting buttons, command menu, editor container, and status bar.
+- To define the visual design and layout of the application, including the dark editor theme, title bar, toolbar, command menu, editor container, and status bar.

 # Design Ideas
 ![main editor](project-docs/01_windows_obsidian_main_editor.png)